Surge in COVID-19 cases in Karnataka after this date: Sudhakar

 Bengaluru, June 12: Karnataka Minister K Sudhakar on Friday indicated that coronavirus cases in the state may surge after August 15 and the government was taking all precautionary measures in that direction.

-"About 97 percent of over 3,000 active cases in the state are asymptomatic.
+"About 97 per cent of over 3,000 active cases in the state are asymptomatic.
 Experts after studying the developments in other countries and states have said that there will be a surge in infections after August 15," Sudhakar told reporters.

 He said that the government was taking all precautionary measures in that direction.